ishiikurisu/BulletHellJam2021/README.md

 One way of improving animations is to change the theme of the game a little bit.
 The first thing that came to mind was to convert this to another [Honey the Cat](https://tic80.com/play?cart=1734) game.
 Hate mode would mean Honey is ready to attack her enemies.
-Talking about enemies, they could rats throwing something at her, for instance.
-It could be water, bullets, trash...
+Talking about enemies, they could be rats throwing something at her.
+For instance, it could be water, bullets, trash...

+After improving the game a lot today, I think there is one last thing before I can consider this game somehow complete: sound!

+- [ ] Compose theme song for main menu
+- [ ] Include sound effect when bullets are shot
+- [ ] Include sound effect when Honey is hurt
+- [ ] Include sound effect when anger mode is activated

 ### Specs